developer-x/kotlin-concurrency-demo/README.md

 transmit data between Coroutines and the larger context.

 * [AutoCloseChannelExample](src/main/kotlin/developerx/examples/AutoCloseChannelExample.kt) demonstrates
-creating, transmitting, and auto-closing a Channel at the conclusion of the Job.
+creating, transmitting, and auto-closing a Channel at the conclusion of the Coroutine.

 ## Async/Await
 Kotlin's [async/await](https://kotlinlang.org/docs/composing-suspending-functions.html#concurrent-using-async) allows for